-The study area is well known for its rolling terrain, red clay soils and the karst behavior of the underlying bedrock (karst features may include sinkholes, caves and solution features in the bedrock).
+The Kentucky Transportation Cabinet (KYTC) - Division of Planning is conducting a Small Urban Area (SUA) study for Glasgow, Kentucky.
+This portion of Kentucky is well known for its rolling terrain, red clay soils and the karst behavior of the underlying bedrock (karst features may include sinkholes, caves and solution features in the bedrock).
 Therefore, the project team will need to be aware and cautious in relation to potential karst.